zakchoudhury001-ux/active-directory-home-lab/03-create-users/README.md

 ### Creating the First User

-The first domain user, Kai Morris, was created inside the `Manchester → Users` OU.
+The first domain user, Kai Morris, was created inside the `Manchester → Users`

 ![Creating the First User](./01-user-creation.png)